Radical flank effect: Violent radical flank

 In the radical-flank literature, "radical" may mean either more extreme in views and demands or more extreme in activist methods, possibly including the use of violence.

 Studies of civil resistance have typically found that nonviolent activism is ideal, since violence by a movement makes state repression seem legitimate.
 That is, violence yields a negative radical flank effect.
 Indeed, states sometimes seek to label nonviolent movements as terrorist and violent, or incite them to violence through provocation and agents provocateurs, in order to justify suppression.

 Barrington Moore, Jr., in books such as Social Origins of Dictatorship and Democracy and A Critique of Pure Tolerance, observed the prominent use of violence which preceded the development of democratic institutions in England, France and the United States.
 A survey of Moore's critics notes that they were generally "impressed by Moore's case for progressive violence, but eager to move on to other topics, instead of considering the implications of these issues."

 In a study of 53 "challenging groups", social movement analyst William Gamson found that groups that were willing to use "force and violence" against their opponents tended to be more successful than groups that were not.

 In a cross-national quantitative analysis of 106 maximalist campaigns, Erica Chenoweth and Kurt Schock examined armed flank effects (not radical or violent flank effects).
 They found no general pattern of armed flank direct effects across 106 cases.
 However, in the case studies they found evidence for both positive and negative armed flank effects.

-Francis Fox Piven writes that the use of in violence in social movements is often under-reported by activists cultivating a nonviolent image, as well as by social movement scholars who are sympathetic to them.
+Francis Fox Piven writes that the use of violence in social movements is often under-reported by activists cultivating a nonviolent image, as well as by social movement scholars who are sympathetic to them.

 Some recent studies have compared the violent flank with the diversity of tactics effect, and found both to have positive effects in movement campaigns.

 The African National Congress believe that both nonviolence and armed conflict were important in ending Apartheid.
-John Bradford Braithwaite concludes from this that when violent factions already exist, moderates shouldn't necessarily shun them, but moderates shouldn't seek to create violent factions.
+John Bradford Braithwaite concludes from this that when violent factions already exist, moderates should not necessarily shun them, but moderates should not seek to create violent factions.